 Using Computer Labs to Print

 Printers and PaperCut are added to all lab computers by default.
-When you hit “print,” you will be prompted to log in to your PaperCut account with your WUSTL ID and password.
+When you hit “print,” you will be prompted to log in to your Print Deploy account with your WUSTL ID and password.
 Make sure that you add money to your PaperCut account by going to this link before you print.

 Mobile print system

-Note this is just for MFP printing and for non-Washington university systems.
+Note this is just for MFP printing and for non-Washington University systems.
 This is for computers and mobile devices go here Mobile print setup.
 You will have to log in to each of the printers with your wustlkey.
 Please note that this should not be installed on any Washington University-owned system.

 Best Practices